Other Brandy Bottom Pages

 The results of research into the history of Brandy Bottom were published as a book in July.
 Copies are available through the post at a cost of £9.50, which includes £2.50 p+p, by sending an email request to email@example.com.

-A flight of 5 steps was uncovered while clearing fallen masonry outside the eastern wall of the Vertical Engine House on 20 July.
+A flight of 5 steps was uncovered while clearing fallen masonry outside the south-eastern wall of the Vertical Engine House on 20 July.
 The steps appear to have been made from stone sleeper blocks from the Dramway.
 The vegetation in some parts of the site was controlled by strimming.

 The top of the South Pit heapstead was strimmed on 31 July to control the growth of bracken and many hawthorn seedlings.
 The wildflowers growing on the top of the New Pit heapstead have set seed, so that area and that ramp were also strimmed to control the growth of yet more hawthorn seedlings and bracken.
+A hole was discovered in spoil covering the roof of the Horizontal Engine House.
+Investigations showed that it was part of a structure that might have been a foundation for the bridge running between the Horizontal Engine House and the Old Pit heapstead.
+This is marked on the OS maps of the time.
+The feature was exposed, and photographed.
+It is now covered by the waterproof membrane that was laid over the roof later in the year.

 On 10 August more ground was cleared around the steps outside the Vertical Engine House.
 A test trench was dug in the floor of the Old Boiler House to gain information on the state of the structure.
 This will form the specification for conservation work in that part of the site.
-An oval cast iron wagon identification plate belonging to the Bristol and South Wales Wagon Company was found in the bottom of this trench.
+An oval cast iron wagon identification plate belonging to the Bristol and South Wales Wagon Company was found in the bottom of this trench (photo right).

 Photo right: Wagon identity plate found in Old Boiler House, August 2013.